lili21/gitbook-plugin-codesandbox/README.md

 }
 ```

-3. Just write your markdown like below
+3. Just write your codesandbox like below

 ```markdown
 {% codesandbox %}